hsf-training/hsf_matplotlib_notebooks/README.md

 - Search for "Open in Colab" as an Extension
 - Download and install
 - Go to the Github Repository, open the notebook
-- Click on the Extension at the top of your broswer to open in Google Colab.
+- Click on the Extension at the top of your browser to open in Google Colab.